About Kisii Community Justice Center

 - The members of the community in a general meeting may agree to admit further individual groups or members from time to time.

-- Membership of the CBO may be granted to persons other than those mentioned above or withheld, suspended, or cancelled at the discretion of the members of the community in a general meeting.
+- Membership of the CBO may be granted to persons other than those mentioned above or withheld, suspended, or canceled at the discretion of the members of the community in a general meeting.

 - The members of the community may call on the CBO to cancel the membership of any member who breaks the rules of this constitution.